 Our psychology is both the problem and the solution

-Very often I feel that it’s our psychology, in our battle of both physically and social survival, that represent the biggest obstacle in the world today.
+Very often I feel that it’s our psychology, in our battle of both physically and social survival, that is the biggest obstacle in the world today.
 That this very often misunderstood competitive and violent self-preservation, blocks the expression of our real potential as human beings!
 It makes envy, hostility hate and war, more prominent than cooperation, compassion and care for others.
+We’ll come to that.
+But first, I want you to join me for three minutes with the American composer Aron Coplands salute to the common man and woman on Earth:

 There is a Third Way to deal With human nature.

 This potential for sure, can express itself both in a positive and a negative direction.
 (In media and the News, we mainly get the negative version of man, ignoring the fact that kindness is a motivational factor for millions of people.
-In some religious sects, however, we only seem to hear of our capacity for love and beneficial deeds, ignoring the fact that our psychological potential also can make our actions lethal.)
+In some religious sects, however, we only seem to hear of our capacity for love and beneficial deeds.
+That is, if we give our heart to Christ, ignoring the fact that even then , our psychological universe can make our actions lethal.)

 Especially the capacity to achieve a deeper conscious awareness of the consequences of our mindset and actions, give us an obligation to put our best foot forward, instead of kicking others legs to make them stumble and fall.